Economic Freedom Fighters: Racism and ethnic prejudice

-Since its establishment, the EFF has made a number of controversial racially- or ethnically-based statements about a number of South African minority groups, particularly white South Africans and Asian South Africans.
+Since its establishment, the EFF has made a number of controversial racially or ethnically based statements about a number of South African minority groups, particularly white South Africans and Asian South Africans.
 The party has been criticized for adopting a biological interpretation of race that allows the EFF to easily generalize and attribute racism to particular groups or individuals based on their demographic classification; they are in turn targeted for racial prejudice by the party.
 This has had a polarizing and radicalizing impact on South African politics.
 Leaders of the party have targeted a number of public servants, journalists, and communities based on their race.

 Anti-white racism

-During a 2016 political rally, EFF leader Julius Malema stated, "We are not calling for the slaughter of white people, at least for now."
-When asked for comment by a news agency, the ANC spokesperson, Zizi Kodwa, stated that there would be no comment from the ANC, as "[Malema] was addressing his own party supporters".
+During a 2016 political rally, Malema said, "We are not calling for the slaughter of white people, at least for now."
+When asked for comment by a news agency, ANC spokesperson Zizi Kodwa said there would be no comment from the ANC, as Malema "was addressing his own party supporters".
 While still the ANCYL leader, Malema was taken to the Equality Court by AfriForum for repeatedly singing "dubul' ibhunu", meaning "shoot the Boer".
 The ANC supported Malema, though AfriForum and the ANC reached a settlement before the appeal case was due to be argued in the Supreme Court of Appeal.
-A later 2022 hate-speech case brought against Malema by AfriForum for singing the same song found that the song was not hate speech.
+A 2022 hate-speech case against Malema by AfriForum for singing the same song found that the song was not hate speech.

 South Africa's Independent Electoral Commission disqualified EFF councillor Thabo Mabotja from the 2016 local elections due to a tweet by Mabotja calling for the hacking and killing of white South Africans.
 The EFF formally welcomed the commission's decision and renounced Mabotja.

-Speaking at a political rally in 2018, Malema told supporters to "go after a white man", a reference to Nelson Mandela Bay mayor Athol Trollip, adding that "we are cutting the throat of whiteness".
+At a political rally in 2018, Malema told supporters to "go after a white man", a reference to Nelson Mandela Bay mayor Athol Trollip, adding, "we are cutting the throat of whiteness".
 This led to the Democratic Alliance accusing the EFF's leader of racism and not sharing the more tolerant views of South Africans broadly.
-The EFF later stated that the reference to the "throat of whiteness" was "a metaphorical reference to destroying white privilege" and was "not referring or advocating harm to white people".
+The EFF later said the reference to the "throat of whiteness" was "a metaphorical reference to destroying white privilege" and was "not referring or advocating harm to white people".

 Following the death of former Zimbabwean President Robert Mugabe, Malema tweeted a number of controversial quotes from the late Mugabe that were malicious towards white people, most notably "The only white man you can trust is a dead white man."
 The SAHRC condemned the quote and stated that it would be taking Malema to court for spreading hate speech.